 On 19 September 2001, orphan designation (EU/3/01/058) was granted by the European Commission to Dompé s.p.a., Italy, for repertaxin l-lysinate salt for the prevention of delayed graft function in organ transplant.

-The sponsorship was transferred to Dompé pha.r.ma s.p.a, Italy, in April 2007 and subsequently to Dompé s.p.a., Italy, in February 2010.
+The sponsorship was transferred to Dompé pha.r.ma s.p.a, Italy, in April 2007 and back to Dompé s.p.a., Italy, in February 2010.
+Finally, the sponsorship was transferred to Dompé farmaceutici s.p.a., Italy, in March 2015.

 - What is delayed graft function in organ transplant?